 In the overgrown corner where the eastern bank meets the north there is a small swim adjacent to one of the feeder streams.
 In the warmer months it is smothered with lilies and any big carp, infused with the unstoppable raw power that comes with summer, will give any unsuspecting angler a tough deal there.
 With myriad underwater obstacles, matted lily stems, tree roots and dangling branches, it is a tricky task to bank a fish even if one is deft enough to connect in the first place.

 I picture the swim in my mind and filter current conditions into the image.
-I know it will be sheltered from the elements and thus provide refuge for myself during the course of the night and maybe, just perhaps, a good carp.
+I know it will be sheltered from the elements and thus provide a pleasant enough refuge for myself during the course of the night and maybe, just perhaps, a good carp too.